Top 10 reasons to sell on Amazon in Australia

 | Thinking of selling on eBay instead?
 Read this: eBay, Amazon, or both?
 We've done the research so you don't have to!

 Getting started on Amazon

 Whether you’re wanting to expand your ecommerce business, you’re an established bricks and mortar retailer looking to get online, or perhaps you’re just starting out, Amazon’s platform is a great way to expose your brand to new customers and increase sales.

 Right now, selling on Amazon is by invitation only, but those who start preparing now will be able to gain first mover advantages with regards to pricing, building up a seller history and winning the coveted ‘Buy Box’.

 Check out our article Get set up for Amazon Success or download our guide ‘Everything you need to know about Amazon Australia’ to learn, well, everything you know about Amazon before you start selling.

 Neto is the first Australian all-in-one retail management platform that integrates with Amazon Australia, allowing retailers to easily manage their Amazon Australia listings, customers, orders and inventory from the same platform as their existing channels.
-Thousands of Neto retailers are preparing to sell on Amazon Australia with many already selling in the early access program and you can too. if you’re keen to get started, start a free trial start a free trial or speak to one of our sales team.
+Thousands of Neto retailers are already selling on Amazon Australia and you can too. if you’re keen to get started, start a free trial start a free trial or speak to one of our sales team.